“Listen to the patient”

 Where I went wrong:

-(Besides the fact that there’s no such thing as being able to detect and treat specific capsular restrictions, but this isn’t that kind of post.
-If you take issue with that statement, PM me, and we have a longer chat about that).
+(Besides the fact that there’s no such thing as being able to detect and treat specific capsular restrictions, this isn’t that kind of post.
+If you take issue with that statement, PM me, and we have a long chat about that).

 What I should have done:

-There’s probably countless ways that I could have handled that better.
+There are probably countless ways that I could have handled that better.
 I could have just asked her how she wanted the massage to go.
-If I just gave her a really nice back massage (any way she wanted it) and offered to perform the MET portion after, so that it worked better for time’s sake, that probably would have worked a lot better.
+If I just gave her a really nice back massage (anyway she wanted it) and offered to perform the MET portion after, so that it worked better for time’s sake, that probably would have worked a lot better.